- Radiator box

 Maintenance is, of course, the main drawback.
 Good thing it really only needs to happen once a year.

 And there really isn’t much of anything to add to this.
 A better mount for the pump?
 Not entirely necessary.
 I would like to have temperature sensing on the coolant, but that isn’t a pressing concern.
 Replacing the radiators or radiator fans with better options?
 I don’t really have a reason to do that.
 The XS-PC EX360 radiators work without any issue here, and I have zero reason to believe better radiators (e.g. AlphaCool, Hardware Labs) would make a significant difference, though they would certainly inflate the cost.

 The only realistic direction I can go is making the box smarter.

 The last couple years have seen the introduction of various ways of controlling fans using software.
 I’ve used NZXT’s Grid for powering a lot of fans at once.
 Future adaptations saw the Grid+, which allows for software control of the fans based on temperatures via their CAM software.
 The latest incarnation is the Grid+ V3, which supports PWM fans, meaning it should also support PWM pumps.

-And the Corsair Commander Pro is an option to integrate temperature sensing and fan control.
-But it requires both 12V and 5V from its SATA power connector, whereas the Grid+ requires only 12V and uses a barrel connector – meaning no modification to the device.
-The power supply noted above is 12V only, so I’d need a voltage adapter to provide 5V.
+And the Corsair iCUE Commander Pro is an option to integrate temperature sensing and fan control.
+But it requires all three voltages from its SATA power connector – 12V, 5V, and 3.3V – whereas the Grid+ requires only 12V and uses a barrel connector – meaning no modification to the device.
+The power supply noted above is 12V only, so I’d need a voltage adapters to provide 5V and 3.3V, or I’d need to replace the power supply with one that can provide at least the 12V and 5V.